gem5/website/_pages/documentation/learning_gem5/part2/part2_1_helloobject.md

 simply need to declare a new class for our SimObject and set it's name and the C++ header that will define the C++ class for the SimObject.

-We can create a file, HelloObject.py, in `src/learning_gem5`.
+We can create a file, HelloObject.py, in `src/learning_gem5/part2`.
+If you have cloned the gem5 repository you'll have the files mentioned in this tutorial completed under `src/learning_gem5/part2` and `configs/learning_gem5/part2`.
+You can delete these or move them elsewhere to follow this tutorial.

 ```python
 from m5.params import *